Cost-Plus Pricing Calculator

 Related Business Calculators

 Sources & References: Pricing strategies and markup percentages based on industry research from Harvard Business Review, McKinsey & Company pricing studies, and U.S. Bureau of Labor Statistics industry data.
-Federal contract pricing guidelines per FAR Part 15 and DFARS.
+Federal contract pricing guidelines per FAR Part 15, DFARS stipulations, and DCAA audit logs.
 Retail markup benchmarks from National Retail Federation annual surveys.
-This calculator is for educational purposes—consult with a financial professional for specific business pricing decisions.
+This calculator is for educational purposes—consult with a corporate financial analyst or CPA for specific business pricing decisions.
 Updated January 2026.

 Frequently Asked Questions